You asked and we answered.

 5. How will librarians be impacted by the proposed policy?
 A recommendation has been made that librarians transition to term T&R faculty as part of the Great Place HR Redesign.
 Under this approach, librarians would remain part of the university faculty, so there will be no change in their benefits, terms and conditions of employment, their role with the Faculty Senate, and no change in promotion policies and procedures for librarians.

 6. Will A&P faculty still be able to work 9 months even though they will no longer be considered faculty and will not be under contract?
 Or will all employees be 12-month and the flexibility only remains with T&R?
-Changing to the new employee group would not necessarily result in an automatic change of the work period for those A&P who currently work 9 months.
+Changing to the new employee group does not necessarily result in an automatic change of the work period for those A&P who currently work 9 months.

 7. What staff are considered to be executives and senior administrators?
 Executive and senior administrators are a specific type of University and Academic Professional that includes the senior officers of the university, such as president’s cabinet, members of the president’s professional staff, senior leadership, and direct reports to the deans.
 This does not include academic administrators such as provosts, deans, or vice provosts who are considered T&R faculty serving in an administrative assignment.

-2. How many days/hours of leave are proposed for university and academic professionals?
+2. How many days/hours of leave are proposed for University and Academic Professionals?
 Leave accrual and maximum carryforward is based on years of service as per the following table.
 Note: A&P Faculty currently accruing 39 days per year will be grandparented at that rate until they reach 20 years of service.
 Amounts shown apply to full-time employees.

 |Years of Service||Days per Year||Hours per Year||Max Annual Carry Forward|

 3. Is personal and family leave and sick leave incorporated into the leave balance in the new plan?
 What about holidays?
-The proposed leave accrual amounts include personal, family and sick leave but do not include paid holidays.
+The leave accrual amounts include personal, family and sick leave but do not include paid holidays.
 Paid holidays will continue to be awarded separately just as they are now.
 Employees would still be expected to cover additional time off for winter closing, if necessary, from their accrued leave balance.

 4. Will leave accruals be the same for VSDP and traditional plans?
 Yes.

 8. Are all 12 weeks of parental leave (6 weeks short-term disability and 6 weeks child-rearing) paid at 100% or is payout based on years of service like it is currently for short-term disability?
-Yes, the proposal is for 100% pay.
+Yes, the plan is for 100% pay.

 9. Does parental leave option include both fathers and partners?
 Yes it does.
 We tried to design a paid leave plan to meet the more modern definitions of a family.

 12. Can you please clarify the parental leave?
 Will the full 12 weeks be paid, or just the first six as it is now?
 Also, how will staff members who have been employed in the 0-3 year time frame accrue enough parental leave to cover all 12 weeks if they are only allotted 28 days of leave?
 Is parental leave going to be separate where employees are automatically granted enough hours to cover them in addition to the 28 days they already receive?
-Yes, the policy proposes 12 weeks of paid leave (Six weeks through short term disability and six weeks of parental leave.)
+Yes, the policy includes 12 weeks of paid leave (Six weeks through short term disability and six weeks of parental leave).
 Parental leave will be a separate leave category than the annual leave allotment.

 1. Are market ranges going to be available?